Your Guide to Moving to Edmonton

 - Donairs – A donair is a popular Canadian dish that consists of spiced meat cooked on a spit, wrapped in a pita with tomatoes, onions, and a sweet sauce.
 Some of the popular places to try donairs in Edmonton include Swiss Donair, Istanbul Kebab House, and Tasty Tom’s.

 - Bannock – Bannock is a traditional Indigenous bread that is often served with savory or sweet toppings.
-Some of the popular places to try bannock in Edmonton include the Indigenous-owned restaurant, Tiramisu Bistro, and the Indigenous-inspired cafe, The Nook Cafe, The Homefire Grill, and Tee Pee Treats Indigenous Cuisine.
+Some of the popular places to try bannock in Edmonton include the Indigenous-owned restaurant, Tiramisu Bistro, and the Indigenous-inspired cafe, The Nook Cafe, and Tee Pee Treats Indigenous Cuisine.

 - Poutine – This classic Canadian dish consists of French fries, cheese curds, and gravy.
 Some of the popular places to try poutine in Edmonton include The Next Act Pub, La Poutine, and The Local Omnivore.